rreddy626/spring25/safety/mar-17.md

 The researchers administer a white-box attack to insert poisoned data into the training set in order to distort the centroid of each class.
 The goal of the poisoning attack is to increase the model’s test loss by strategically modifying the training data.
 This is done by injecting εn poisoned samples 𝐷𝑝, which shift the class centroids and distort the decision boundary.
 Mathematically, the attacker aims to solve:

-$
+$`
 \max\limits_{D_p} \mathbf{L}(\hat{\theta}) =
 \max\limits_{\mathcal{D}_p \subseteq \mathcal{F}} \min\limits_{\theta \in \Theta} \frac{1}{n} L(\theta; \mathcal{D}_c \cup \mathcal{D}_p) \overset{\text{def}}{=} \mathbf{M}.
-$
+`$

-where L(θ) is the test loss.
+where $`L(\theta)`$ is the test loss.
 By shifting the estimated class means, the attacker forces the model to learn a biased decision rule, leading to higher misclassification rates.

 Visualized below are the poisoned datasets along with two defense mechanisms, “sphere” and “slab” defense which remove outliers based on different mathematical criteria. ![image](images/mar17/certified_fig1.png)